hieuvp/learning-automation-tools/xpath/README.md

 ### Absolute XPath

 - **Example**: `/html/body/div[1]/section/div[1]/div`.
-- It is the direct way to find the element, but the disadvantage of the absolute XPath is that, if there are any changes made in the path of the element then that XPath gets failed.
+- A direct way to find the element, but the disadvantage of the **absolute XPath** is that, if there are any changes made in the path of the element then that XPath gets failed.

 ### Relative XPath